opil/documentation/docs/final_documentation_structure/BPO/Installation_Guide.md

 ```

 ## How to start the BPO docker container
+The Orion Context Broker, the Central SP and the HMI docker containers should be running beforehand.
+If you haven't yet installed these modules, you can use the installation guides of Central SP and HMI that are available on [RAMP.eu](https://www.ramp.eu/#/documentationOpil).

+It is also necessary to activate the BPO Tab on the HMI module to send the specification required for the BPO setup.
+To do so, enable the `- task_mgmnt=BPO` command of the environment variable of the hmi service while you set up the docker-compose.yml file of the HMI module.

 To install the BPO module, you need to prepare a docker-compose.yml following this example.

 First step is to set up a docker-compose.yaml file as follows: